PenneconDavid/DAO-Gas-Reimbursement-Paymaster/README.md

 ```

 ## AA Integration (M2)
-The web app includes an AA toggle and placeholders (`src/lib/aa.ts`).
-In M2 we will implement UserOperation construction and bundler submission with `paymasterAndData` containing this paymaster.
+The web app includes an AA toggle and client scaffolding (`web/src/lib/aa.ts`).
+M2 will implement full UserOperation packing/signing and bundler submission with `paymasterAndData` supplied by this paymaster, plus a send flow with toasts and receipt linking.

 ## Limitations & future work
 - Sender-based allowlist (no target parsing) for MVP; can add per-target checks for SimpleAccount.
 - AA send is preview-only in UI; full bundler integration to follow.
 - Global cap is simplistic; consider role-based workflows and rate limiting.
 - No upgradability; replace-and-migrate if logic changes.

+## Deploying the web (Vercel)
+- Set Project Root Directory to `web`.
+- Default build command `npm run build` and output `.next` are fine.
+- If module resolution errors occur, avoid tsconfig path aliases in imports or ensure `tsconfig` paths are aligned with Turbopack.